 The lipoprotein (a) test is just like any other blood test.
 A blood sample will be taken from your arm and sent to a lab for analysis.
 Your doctor will review the test results and talk to you about them.

 The normal range of lipoprotein (a) is 30 milligrams or less per deciliter.
 If you have more lipoprotein (a) in your blood than usual, your doctor will talk to you about recommendations to lower your risk of heart disease.

 What Is the Treatment for High Lipoprotein (a)?

 Currently, there are no FDA-approved drugs that lower blood Lp(a) cholesterol levels.

 Although lifestyle does not have a significant impact on your lipoprotein (a) levels, there are a few things you can do to reduce the risk factors for developing heart disease:

 - Quit smoking.
-Smoking puts you at risk for heart diseases and lung cancer.
-Therefore, quitting smoking can help take you towards a healthier lifestyle.
+Smoking puts you at risk for heart disease and lung cancer.
+Therefore, quitting smoking can help take you toward a healthier lifestyle.

 - Exercise regularly.
 Your doctor will advise you to exercise regularly to maintain your heart health.
 As a general rule, you should do moderate physical activity for 30 minutes every day for at least 5 days a week.